Italy

 Re-engineering of the electronic import clearance system

-The implementation of the above-mentioned telematic tracks means that the customs declaration is originated by the exchange of data through electronic messages.
-Therefore, the Single Administrative Document (i.e. SAD) related to the importations is no more available.
+The implementation of the above-mentioned telematic tracks means that the customs declaration is originated by the exchange of data through electronic messages, thus removing the necessity and also the possibility of getting the Single Administrative Document (i.e. SAD).

-In order to register and deduct the import VAT, operators must therefore download a new document from their reserved area on the Italian Customs Authority website called “prospetto di riepilogo ai fini contabili”, in PDF format.
+In order to register the transaction in the VAT ledgers and deduct the relevant import VAT, operators must therefore download a new document from their reserved area on the Italian Customs Authority website called ’prospetto di riepilogo ai fini contabili‘.
+This document is in PDF format.

 Excise duties